PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Monitoring.md

 - Inspect an application without stopping it or slowing it down significantly
 - Capture call stack and local variables of a running application
 - Inject logging into a service without stopping it
+- Increased collaboration by sharing debug session
+- Debug snapshots, logpoints, conditional debugging
+- Integrations with popular IDEs
 ## Cloud Profiler
 - Uses statistical techniques and extremely low-impact instrumentation that runs across all production application instances to provide a complete CPU and heap picture of an application
-- Allows developers to analyze applications running anywhere, including Google Cloud, another cloud performs, or on-premises, with support for Java, Go, Python, and NodeJS
+- Support for Java, Go, Python, and NodeJS
 - Presents the call hierarchy and resource consumption of the relevant function in an interactive flame graph
+- Improve performance and reduce costs
+- Understand application call patterns
+## Service Monitoring
+- Understand and troubleshoot intra-service dependencies
+- Current support for App Engine, Anthos Service Mesh, and Istio
+- Know when you're meeting or breaking SLOs
+- Know when you have an error budget to spend